TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/result-types.md

 # Result types

-Specifies what type of assessment can be recorded.
+Specifies what type of assessment that can be recorded.
 {:.lead}

 There are five types of results: